Beni - A Special Red Color Extracted

 Moisten lip brush with water.
 Remove excess moisture by stroking on the edge of container.

-Tile the container to prevent water from flowing for keeping the iridescent green glow long.
+Tilt the container to prevent water from flowing for keeping the iridescent green glow long.

 Dissolve a small amount of “Beni”, starting at the edge of container.
 (The amount of usage is about 5mm square.)

 The color of Beni is changed to red when it touches water.